Route

 End Point

-Estonia, Tallinn – capital city of Estonia
+Harbour, Tallinn – the capital city of Estonia (no informationboard presently at the harbour)

-Which cities and towns does the E-path pass through
+Which cities and towns does the E-path pass-through

 Lithuania: Nida (Neringa) – Klaipėda – Palanga – Šventoji (and a branch of the trail along the Curonian Lagoon: Rusnė – Šilute – Klaipėda)